-- Shredded paper, newspaper/white paper/brown paper are all fun!
+- Shredded paper—newspaper, white paper, and brown paper are all fun!

-Also things like Bird Perches (for some gerbils) hide outs edible logs Chew sticks, Cleaned sticks from outside to climb on are all great toys for gerbils as well.
+Things like bird perches (for some gerbils), hide-outs, edible logs, chew sticks, and cleaned sticks from outside to climb on are all great toys.

-Now about handling gerbils, they love it!
-However if the gerbil bites, scratches excessively etc then they gerbil may not be tamed, most are not when you get them from a pet store.
-I can give you some basics on taming a gerbil but that's another hub! :)
+Now about handling gerbils: They love it!
+However, if the gerbil bites, scratches excessively, etc., then the gerbil may not be tamed.
+Most are not when you get them from a pet store.
+I can give you some basics on taming a gerbil, but that's another article!